Security Engineering for ISO 21434: Incremental Approach

 The second benefit is provided by the use of incremental methods and automation.
 This enables a less human error-prone and efficient certification process.
 Without these two elements, the overhead costs for certification is very high as already observed in the avionics domain where the change of a single line of code can imply costs of in the order of millions of USD.

-A key impact of the two benefits above is that our proposed incremental approach enables continuous continuous certification of connected vehicles.
+A key impact of the two benefits above is that the proposed incremental approach enables continuous certification of connected vehicles.
 Whenever there is a new incremental change to the item or to the environment assumptions, new certification artefacts should be produced for certification.
-The use of rigorous security assessment and automation, our incremental approach enables the production of these artefacts in a highly automated fashion.
+The use of rigorous security assessments and the incremental approach enable the production of these artefacts in a highly automated fashion by relying on automated reasoning tools, such as logic programming tools~\cite{dlv,cruanes13vmcai}.
 Moreover, certification authorities have to check whether the artefacts are compliant to the ISO 21434.
-Since our methods are based on rigorous security assessments, certification authorities can use existing tools to automatically check whether the security arguments are correct.
+Since the methods used in the approach are based on rigorous security assessments, certification authorities can use existing tools to automatically check whether the security arguments are correct.